bisual/laravel-shortcuts/README.md

 ?select=users.name,relation..relation2.title|description|created_at
 ```

-**NOTE**:The query param 'order_by_direction' is not necessary when using laravel-shortcuts since it is applied directly in 'order_by', using it could cause errors.
+**NOTE**: The query param 'order_by_direction' is not necessary when using laravel-shortcuts since it is applied directly in 'order_by', using it could cause errors.

 ## Changelog